RivValtin/ffxivguide/telegraphs.md

 Regardless of which chain mechanic type it is, you can be assured that if you are attached to another player via some kind of line, distance matters.
 Sometimes you need to move far apart (usually this), sometimes you need to be close together, and in rare instances the distance needs to be just right (both too far and too close punish you).

+**Magnetic Chains**
+Looks like a regular chain, but you also have a plus or minus symbol over your head.
+These two indicate magnetic polarity.
+If you have the same symbol, you will be pushed apart.
+If you have the opposite symbol, you will be pulled together.
+Usually the right answer is to start the opposite (start close if it pushes apart, start far apart if it pulls together.)

 ### Counting Towers

 (Screenshot pending, appears as a circular area on the ground with multiple marks that light up one at a time for each person inside.)